33 Swedish Inventions That Made a Big Impact on the World

 Safety matches quickly became one of Sweden’s main exports, and became synonymous with Jönköping around the world, well into the 20th century.

-Jungner’s battery was notoriously reliable and durable, and was the only battery that could be used on Umberto Nobile’s dangerous North Pole expedition in 1928.
+Jungner’s batteries were notoriously reliable and durable, and were the only ones that could be used on Umberto Nobile’s dangerous North Pole expedition in 1928.

-Many of Jungner’s original battery technologies were produced and distributed around the globe up until the 1970s, and Junger’s company Saft AB is still making batteries in Sweden to this day.
+Many of Jungner’s original battery technologies were produced and distributed around the globe up until the 1970s, and Jungner’s company Saft AB is still making batteries in Sweden to this day.

 The Gamma Knife